NEZNAMY/TAB/.github/wiki/how_to_display_name_from_nickname_plugins.md

 This example uses `%essentials_nickname%` placeholder from Essentials.
 Giving it to `_DEFAULT_` group keyword makes it a default value for all groups that do not override this property.

+> [!CAUTION]
-**WARNING: Do NOT put nickname placeholder into tabprefix!
-You will end up with double names!**
+> Do NOT put nickname placeholder into tabprefix!
+> You will end up with double names!
+> Put the nickname placeholder into customtabname instead.

 # Nametag
 Nametags are more complicated because they consist of player's username, team prefix and team suffix.